How to pay international contractors in Armenia [2024]

 While there are many ways to pay contractors in Armenia, the fastest and simplest way is paying them through global payroll software like Rippling.

-Rippling lets you pay your global employees and contractors in a single pay run.
+Rippling lets you pay your contractors around the world in one system.
 Here’s a peek at how Rippling’s global payroll system works:

 Step #4: Ensure your Armenian contractors have the right tax information